BioinformaticsMan/piplineForTranscriptomAnalysis/README.md

 # piplineForTranscriptomAnalysis
 Transcriptom Analysis

 Welcome to follow our pipeline.
-This is all the script and corresponding demo data in the transcriptome analysis.
+Here are the scripts and corresponding demo data in the transcriptome analysis in my daily study.
 Feel free to download and run it.
 XD

-Each rar file contains code and sample data, as well as sample results for reference.
+Each *rar file contains code and sample data, as well as sample results for reference.

 Of course, you can also download or view all the code directly in the script folder.